bcarroll/bcarroll.github.io/PiControl/index.md

 [![PiControl - Dashboard](https://bcarroll.github.io/PiControl/Dashboard_sm.png "PiControl Dashboard screen")](https://bcarroll.github.io/PiControl/Dashboard.png)

-The Dashboard page displays charts containing data for all of the devices on your network that are running PiControl (with the same secret key)
+The Dashboard section displays charts containing data for all of the devices on your network that are running PiControl (with the same secret key)

 [![PiControl - Nodes](https://bcarroll.github.io/PiControl/Nodes_sm.png "PiControl Nodes screen")](https://bcarroll.github.io/PiControl/Nodes.png)

-The Nodes page displays all of the discovered devices on your network that are running PiControl (with the same secret key)
+The Nodes section displays all of the discovered devices on your network that are running PiControl (with the same secret key)

 Clicking on a Node in the Nodes list will take you to the PiControl interface on that Node.